autowarefoundation/autoware/launch/system_launch/README.md

   </include>
 ```

-The sensing configuration parameters used in autoware_error_monitor are loaded from "config/diagnostic_aggregator/sensor_kit.param.yaml" in the "`SENSOR_MODEL`\_description" package.
+The sensing configuration parameters used in system_error_monitor are loaded from "config/diagnostic_aggregator/sensor_kit.param.yaml" in the "`SENSOR_MODEL`\_description" package.